Kithraya/Array-ForEach-Extension/README.md

 // B, 1, ABC
 // C, 2, ABC
 ```
 `true` is a special case.
 Give the set `true`, and your function will run, but only once.
-If your set is falsy, foreach will not run.
+If your set is falsy, `foreach` will not run at all.
 ```javascript
 foreach(true, function(v,i) { console.log(v, i, this,+this) }); // undefined, 0, true, 1
 foreach(false, function(v,i) { console.log('this ran!') }); // /
 ```
-`Foreach` always returns the set you gave it after your function iterates over it. **For falsy sets, `foreach` returns `undefined`**.
+`Foreach` always returns the set you gave it after your function iterates over it. *For falsy sets, `foreach` returns `undefined`*.
 ```javascript
 var k;